-This one is not a usual walk that you would take in the old city.
+This one is not the usual walk that you would take in the old city.
 But then if you are looking for real surprises, you need to walk the lanes without knowing where they would lead you.
-In this walk, I got to see an Ashur khana and a Doodh khana and this is something I had never seen.
+On this walk, I got to see an Ashur Khana and a Doodh khana and this is something I had never seen.
 I got to see some old but very interesting buildings including the famous Purani Haveli and the Sardar Mahal.
 I got to see smaller structures like Hathi gate, an old post office, and some typical asal Hyderabadi structures.

-We started walking from Salarjung museum towards the Aza Khana-e-Zehra and then to the lane at the back of Salarjung museum in an area called Darush-Shifa.
+We started walking from the Salarjung museum towards the Aza Khana-e-Zehra and then to the lane at the back of the Salarjung museum in an area called Darush-Shifa.
 At the corner of the road, you can see a white building with many green domes and latticed yellow windows.
 The building has been recently renovated so it stands out in its surroundings.

 As you enter the building through its main door, you would suddenly see a huge hall.
 Almost 400 X 200 ft, in sheer green color, standing only on the pillars on the periphery.
-The ground floor is for the use of men and the upper storey, which has a latticed wooden veil, is meant for women.
+The ground floor is for the use of men and the upper story, which has a latticed wooden veil, is meant for women.
 The Chandeliers on the roof stand out for the shine that the colored cut glass emits.
 The caretaker of the place told us that these chandeliers had cost about Rs 6 crores when they were installed.
-Now what is an Ashurkhana – It is a place where the Shia Muslims go and mourn during the month of Muharram.
+Now what is an Ashurkhana – It is a place where Shia Muslims go and mourn during the month of Muharram.
 It is also used for the other congregations during the rest of the year.

 Flagstaffs or Battle Standards